Kansas City Sunflower Fields & Farms in Bloom to Visit (Open Aug to Sept)

 Cost: Free

-This farm in Gladstone features sunflowers in the fall, as well as other produce such as corn!
+This farm in Gladstone features sunflowers in the fall and other produce such as corn!
 They hold regular events, so check out their page for upcoming things to do.

 Russell Sunflower Patch